andyjsmith/andyjsmith.github.io/_posts/2019-11-07-MetaCTF-2019-Writeups.md

 mathjax: true
 ---

-These are my solutions to a few of the problems from the MetaCTF 2019 competition at UVA.
+These are my solutions to a few problems from the MetaCTF 2019 competition at UVA.

 Web Exploitation
 * [Logout-Protected Pages (300pts)](#Logout-Protected-Pages-(300pts))